cromat/django-postgresql-fix-sequences/README.md

 Fixes sequences in postgresql to help prevent the duplicate primary key errors.

+To install:

+    Go inside folder, where setup.py is located
+    Run: pip install .
+    In your settings.py file, add 'postgresql_sequence_utils' to INSTALLED_APPS

 The command needs to be run with all other connections to the database closed, so that there is no competition for the access to the sequences.